 It is the responsibility of our diocese to fund the support and care for the retirement and health of our diocesan clergy who have dedicated their lives in service of the Church.
 Each year, this support is partly funded by the Bishop’s Annual Appeal.

 Your donation to this appeal will help Bishop Brian ensure a dignified retirement for our diocesan clergy through suitable accommodation, transport assistance and holistic health care.
-Currently, there are 14 clergy in retirement.
-It is likely that we will have an additional four clergy retiring over the next five years.
+Currently, there are 13 clergy in retirement.
+It is likely that we will have an additional five clergy retiring over the next five years.
 As a matter of priority, we need to ensure that we have the resources to continue to care for our ageing clergy.

-Staying Connected during this time of pandemic—
+Staying Connected during these times of pandemic—

 support local parish ministries